 Organizations struggle to connect the right individuals with the right skills and capabilities necessary to innovate.
 Life sciences is known for its brilliant scientists, but many organizations lack true innovators.
-Thirty-nine percent of executives report that they have insufficient skilled human resources or the wrong skills portfolio for innovation.
+Thirty-nine percent of global and 37 percent of Chinese life sciences executives report they have insufficient skilled human resources or the wrong skills portfolio for innovation (see also "Guangzhou Baiyunshan Pharmaceutical Holdings Co.
+Ltd. (GPHL) brought in top global talent to drive innovation," page 18).